Test Code SOFT: Z1000 Fungal Smear, Varies

 1. Before collecting specimen, wipe away any excessive amount of secretion and discharge, if appropriate.

-2. Obtain secretions or fluid from source with sterile swab.
+2. Obtain secretions or fluid from source with sterile flocked swab.

-3. If smear and culture are requested or both a bacterial culture and fungal culture are requested, collect a second swab to maximize test sensitivity.
+4. If smear and culture are requested or both a bacterial culture and fungal culture are requested, collect a second swab to maximize test sensitivity.
+Submit each swab in a separate sterile, screw-capped tube with 1 mL of Liquid Amies Medium.

 Specimen Minimum Volume